Depart-de-Sentier/Legal/Statutes/statutes_en.md

 The Board of Directors has all competences which are not assigned to another body by law or according to these Articles of Association.

-Members of the Board of Directors can have one or more of the following offices:

-* President
-* Vice President
-* Actuary

 The board meets as often as business requires.
 Any member of the Board may request a meeting, stating the reasons.

 Unless a member of the Board of Directors requests oral deliberation, resolutions may be passed by circular letter (including e-mail).